| Jack Hays

 knee-to-knee with blazing revolvers.
 Hays lost several men to arrows-but

+his repeating pistols struck down a dozen warriors.
 Startled, amazed by white men who charged and whose

 guns seemed inexhaustible, horrified by heavy losses, the Comanche

 war band broke and fled.
 The Rangers killed thirty Comanches.
+The engagement was quickly celebrated along the frontier:

 "the best-contested fight that ever took place in Texas,"